 Welcome to Year 5

 We will be based in the Year 5 mobile classroom and will meet you on your first day outside this area.
-In the mornings, Year 5 children will usually wait on the top playground until the bell sounds and then you’ll walk sensibly in through the main mobile entrance ready to hang up your coat and bag.
+In the mornings, Year 5 children will usually wait on the top playground until the bell sounds and then you’ll walk sensibly in through the two designated mobile entrances ready to hang up your coat and bag.
 Children should be dropped off and collected from outside the Year 5 mobile by an adult.
 They will be unable to walk home without an adult until a permission letter has been signed.
 This will be issued in the first half term.